When I started I had only a vague idea of what I want: I wasn’t happy with how my 1on1s look like and I wanted to improve them.

 - My subjective feeling — did we have a deeper-level conversation?

 - Was there enough time?
-Have we finished in hurry?
+Have we finished in a

 All 4 sections finished

 As I read my document now I can clearly see there is some redundancy.
-For example the “success measure” part is pretty similar to the description of a perfect 1on1 that I wrote few paragraphs earlier.
+For example, the “success measure” part is pretty similar to the description of a perfect 1on1 that I wrote a few paragraphs earlier.
 True, but going through each of these sections while writing the document helped me a lot to fine-tune my thinking.
-The (sort-of) coherent document that you read now is a result of many back-and-forth re-reading and re-writing that wouldn’t had happened if not the variety of questions I had to ask myself when working on each section.
-The bottom line: do not skip any section even if you feel like repeating yourself.
-It is worth your time.
+The (sort-of) coherent document that you read now is a result of many back-and-forth re-reading and re-writing that wouldn’t

 The action plan